SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 As is always the case, the Tribunal upholds the decision of the superannuation trustee.
 This is for the trustee to distribute the superannuation benefit to the deceased’s estate.
 This is held as fair and reasonable under the law.
 The trustee’s decision is acceptable under the superannuation deed and the superannuation law.
 The Tribunal goes further and states it is the correct decision.

-It is silly and wrong to believe that superannuation is controlled by a Will.
+It is silly and wrong to believe that a Will controls superannuation.

-Sure, a Superannuation Testamentary Trust in a Will can get rid of the 32% death tax on superannuation.
-But it cannot force the superannuation trustee to pay the super into the Will, in the first place.
+Sure, a Superannuation Testamentary Trust in a Will can eliminate the 32% death tax on superannuation.
+But it cannot force the superannuation trustee to pay the super into the Will in the first place.

-Here are lost cases of people who do not believe me:
+Here are our favourite lost cases of people who do not believe Legal Consolidated:

 Does the SMSF Deed allow for Binding Nomination?

-Many SMSF Deeds state that a binding nomination is only completed on the exact Nomination Form contained in the Deed.
-However, most Nomination Forms don’t comply with the new laws.
-Therefore, the SMSF can’t have binding nominations.
+Many SMSF Deeds state that a binding nomination can only be completed on the exact Nomination Form contained in the Deed.
+However, most Nomination Forms do not comply with the new laws, so the SMSF cannot have binding nominations.

 Legal Consolidated also updates your SMSF Deed.
 This ensures that your SMSF can set up binding nominations.